 Scenario testing

-To explore the potential for changes in model parameters to capture the continuous maize penalty, a model was calibrated to the maize-soybean rotation subset of the yield-response-to-N experimental dataset using site-specific maize and soybean san and x, and x, respectivelyThe calibrated maize-soybean rotation model at a given site’s highest N rate (253-270 kg N ha-1) was used for scenario testing.
+To explore the potential for changes in model parameters to capture the continuous maize penalty, the APSIM model was calibrated to the maize-soybean rotation subset of the yield-response-to-N experimental dataset using site-specific cultivar and soil parameters.
+The model predicted maize and soybean yields with an R2 of x and x, and rmse of X and x, respectively (suppl material).
+The calibrated maize-soybean rotation model at a given site’s highest N rate (253-270 kg N ha-1) was used for scenario testing.

 Using the above model as a baseline, management was changed to reflect the continuous maize systems per site-year.
 Select parameters in the continuous maize model were then adjusted one-at-a-time using the apsimx package (CITE) in R, and the model was re-run using the adjusted parameter value.
 The scenario’s penalty was calculated as the difference between the calibrated model’s predicted yields for the rotated maize model in a given site-year, and the given scenario model’s predicted yields for the continuous maize model in that same site-year.